Monitoring

 • firm review (i.e. review of registration conditions and several firm-wide processes)

-• audit engagements: the regular, annual review included seven financial audit files and three regulatory audit files
+• audit engagements: the FAOA inspected 4 financial audit files and 11 regulatory audit files

-For the 2022 inspection, none of the comments included in the FAOA’s final reports issued in May 2023 represented an issue that impairs PricewaterhouseCoopers AG’s ability to provide companies with audits conducted in accordance with professional standards.
+The FAOA issued its final reports on the regular inspection in January 2024 and the ad-hoc inspection report in October 2024.
+The PCAOB issued its final report in July 2024 and the report from the FMA was also received in July 2024.
+None of the comments included in the FAOA’s final reports nor in the PCAOB or the FMA report represented an issue that impairs PricewaterhouseCoopers AG’s ability to provide companies with audits conducted in accordance with professional standards.

 #social#